 If you wish to discuss your child or anything to do with their education, then please come into school and share your concern with us.
 Usually a chat will sort things out.
-Teachers are available by appointment.
-Quick messages can be given by email to the main office or face to face after school.
+All teachers are available by appointment on a Wednesday after school.
+Quick messages can be given just before school begins or after school.

 During the year there is a meeting for parents/carers each term.
 These consultation meetings are to give you the opportunity to visit the school and see your child's work and to discuss his/her progress with the teacher.
-The school regularly invites parents/carers to open classrooms for half an hour at the end of the day.
+Each half term, the school invites parents/carers to open classrooms for half an hour at the end of the day